MayaY2014/softlayer-python/README.md

 1. Builds the website locally in the `_site` directory
 2. Creates a local environment on [http://localhost:4000](http://localhost:4000)
-3. Regenerates the site when files are modified
+3. Regenerates the site when files are modified (except CoffeeScript and LESS stylesheets)

 Preview mode lasts forever.
 It will not timeout after a period of non-usage.
 In order to kill it, press `CTRL+C`.